 - Wash the cilantro before using.

 These thin cotton towels are a big savior when it comes to wrapping the herb.
 They are very useful for everyday tasks and kitchen hacks.
-They was well and store in compact space.
+Plus, they wash well and store in compact space.
 Your mind will be blown, hands down!
 Click below to purchase or see if you have something similar hanging out in your home already :).

 - everyday dusting and cleaning